sashacheek/senior-capstone-notes/meeting_4.md

 ### Project Planning

-- Begin project development this week
+- Complete design this week (10/27-11/2) (Jalen, Swam)
-- Complete project by thanksgiving
+- Complete project by thanksgiving (~3.5 weeks)
 - Spend last 2 weeks preparing project for submission

-### Things to discuss
+### Frontend requirements

+- Design set
+- Initialize project (if not done already)
+- Post project on github and add everyone as collaborators
+- Talk with backend about data formats/who's passing what

+### IS Implementation and Evaluation

+- Complete by 11/13 (Wed)
+- Task division
+  - 1. Joshua
+  - 2. Brayden
+  - 3. Jalan
+  - 4. Sasha
+  - 5. Alex
+  - 6. Swam

 ### Next meeting

-- 11/4 (Mon)
+- Undecided